eXpl0it3r/oc-menu-reorder/README.md

 You can install the plugin from the marketplace, otherwise follow these steps

 1. Download the zip-archive
-2. Unpack it into the plugin directory
+1. Unpack it into the plugin directory
-3. You're good to go
+1. You're good to go

+## Usage

+The plugin registers a new backend main menu entry which you can use to navigate to the reorder list.

+The reorder list provides you the possibility to change the backend main menu's order.

+A change will only become visible once your refresh the page or navigate to a different backend page.

+To restore the original order, simply remove the plugin.

 ## License